 - Rules– These standing plans demonstrate the situations in which any particular activity can or cannot be performed.
 Organizational rules have less flexibility and these are narrow in scope.
 Employees need to strictly follow these rules.
-Rules are followed on day to day basis and these are made once but they can be updated by the management if they feel the need to do so.
+Rules are followed on a day to day basis.
+These are made once but they can be updated by the management if they feel the need to do so.

-- Procedures– These are the steps which have to be followed in specific, repetitive situations.
+- Procedures- These are the steps that have to be followed in specific, repetitive situations.
 They outline the ways to adopt in any situation.
 For example, companies have a grievance procedure to settle routine workplace disputes.
-So, whenever any employee has complaint against another, he has to follow certain way to register his complaint.
+So, whenever an employee has a complaint against another, he has to follow a certain way to register his complaint.

 3) Contingency plans